bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Visual Properties
 -----------------

-In order to style the visual attributes of Bokeh plots, you first must know what the available properties are.
+In order to style the visual attributes of Bokeh plots, you need to know what the available properties are.
 The full :ref:`refguide` will list all the properties of every object individually, though there are three broad groups of properties that show up often.
 They are: